 Labor Market Outcomes

 It is directed by Maia Güell, Professor of Economics at University of Edinburgh.

+Participants will receive a Certificate of Attendance stating the courses and number of hours completed.
 At the conclusion of the Summer Schools, participants will receive a certificate for the number of hours attended.
 All Barcelona GSE courses require an average of twice the lecture hours for readings, pre-readings and class preparation.
-Interested students should check with their universities to see how these hours are transferable into ECTS credits.
+Interested students should check with their universities to see if these hours are transferable into ECTS credits.

 EUR 540: Reduced Fee

 Reduced Fee applies for PhD or Master's students, Alumni of Barcelona GSE Master's programs, and participants who are unemployed.

 Multiple course selection, groups and partner discounts are available.

 10% EARLY BIRD discount before May 14, 2021